 The debate on this question is a Heavy Weight Title Fight between traditional rivals your “Head” and your “Heart”.

-Head or “Brain” as his is known in boxing circles has an enviable record and coaching team including the solid companion – Logic, and his trusty sidekick – Reason.
+Head or “Brain” as he is known in boxing circles has an enviable record and coaching team including the solid companion – Logic, and his trusty sidekick – Reason.
 However “Heart” is no push over when it comes to making real estate decisions and is a fierce competitor with a solid lifelong support team in the box – Emotion, Passion and Lifestyle.

 In the Red corner weighing in at 1,500 grams “Brain” is undefeated in this weight division except when it was clearly beaten by that giant slayer “Love” in 2007 who is the well-known kryptonite for logic and reason.

 In the Blue corner, weighing in at only 320 grams and well out side its normal weight division is “Heart” who has a very good win / loss record especially when it comes to emotional issues.

 The referee address the two combatants stating that the 6 months prior to Covid-19 were very positive for the Melbourne apartment market.
 Sales results were strong, prices were ticking up, population growth was solid and the pipeline of future apartment projects was low meaning lower supply placing upward pressure on pricing.

 After encouraging a fair fight “Brain” bounces out of the Red corner swinging…

 - Unemployment is up and will remain so for 2 years

 - GDP is down and will also take 2 years to recover to pre Covid levels

 - Population growth in Victoria will take a massive hit given overseas migration formed a large part of it but hopes foreign students will return to Australia in preference to the US and Europe.